SaadShaikh1234/Supply-Chain-MIS-Dashboard-Excel/README.md

 # 📦 Supply Chain MIS Dashboard (Excel)
 ## 🔍 Project Overview

-This project is a Supply Chain MIS & Reporting dashboard built in Microsoft Excel, designed to simulate how a real-world supply chain organization tracks performance, identifies risks, and supports decision-making across products, inventory, orders, suppliers, and manufacturing.
+This project is a **Supply Chain MIS & Reporting dashboard** built in **Microsoft Excel**, designed to simulate how a real-world supply chain organization tracks performance, identifies risks, and supports decision-making across products, inventory, orders, suppliers, and manufacturing.

-The dataset is structured to represent a mid-sized supply chain operation and is analyzed through four interconnected dashboards:
+The dataset is structured to represent a mid-sized supply chain operation and is analyzed through **four interconnected dashboards:**

 - Product Dashboard